NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 ability to tell the difference.
 What happens when you _can't_ tell the difference?
 Have you really accounted for that?

+The assumption that the technology alone solves the entire problem overlooks the complexity embedded in software development beyond mere code generation.

 ## The Machine That Designed Cars

 There's a plot point in the book The Dice Man [^1] that I keep returning to.
 At